Category Archives: A-Musings

 ’cause if you’ve been there, you already know.

 And, oh yeah, there was that hip replacement a week after my mom died.
-Where I spent the week between dealing with cremation, death certificates, cleaning out her room – the business end of death.
+Where I spent that week between dealing with cremation, death certificates, cleaning out her room – the business end of death.
 The drugs and the medical haze that fuzzed out and postponed the grief gave me something else to focus on for 3 months in the aftermath – while I still sorted -though it felt eerily like snooping – through the personal papers and possessions.

 So that’s a snippet.
 Aren’t you glad you asked?